joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/16/nyregion/budget-adams-police-nyc.html?searchResultPosition=1

 **A union election at the Amazon warehouse on Staten Island is set for March.**\
-`The timing of the vote coincides with an election at Amazon’s warehouse in Bessemer, Ala., outside of Birmingham.`\
+`The timing of the vote coincides with an election at Amazon’s warehouse in Bessemer, Ala., outside Birmingham.`\
 https://nytimes.com/2022/02/16/technology/amazon-staten-island-union.html?searchResultPosition=2

 **How Are You Feeling About Returning to the Office?
 We Want to Hear About It.**\